-The reinstatement of Section 936 can will find unusual common ground between US Treasury Secretary Steven Mnuchin, US Commerce Secretary Wilbur Ross and Democratic and Republican members of the US House Ways and Means Committee.
+The reinstatement of Section 936 can will find unusual and surprising support with Trump cabinet members such as US Treasury Secretary Steven Mnuchin, US Commerce Secretary Wilbur Ross and Housing and Urban Development Secretary Dr. Ben Carson, MD.

-The White House and Congressional efforts on Puerto Rico can also replace the largely absentee and deeply unpopular Puerto Rico Oversight, Management and Stability Act (PROMESA) oversight board consisting of largely unknown lawyers, consultants and businessmen.
+The White House and Congressional efforts on Puerto Rico can also replace the largely unpopular Puerto Rico Oversight, Management and Stability Act (PROMESA) oversight board consisting of largely unknown lawyers, consultants and businessmen.